 EU actions for expanding the Southern Gas Corridor include:

-- keeping the infrastructure projects needed for the Corridor on the EU's list of projects of common interest.
-These are projects which can benefit from streamlined permitting process, receive preferential regulatory treatment, and may apply for EU funding from the Connecting Europe Facility
+- keeping the infrastructure projects needed for the Corridor on the EU's list of Projects of Common Interest.
+These are projects which can benefit from streamlined permitting process, receive preferential regulatory treatment, and are eligible to apply for EU funding from the Connecting Europe Facility

 - cooperating closely with gas suppliers in the region including Azerbaijan, Iraq and Turkmenistan